 The new majors are biochemistry, microbiology and immunology; neurosciences; and cellular, physiological and pharmacological sciences, the last of which is still a working title.
 They will replace the four biomedical sciences undergraduate programs.
 Students currently in these programs will be able to finish their studies without switching to the updated versions.

 Dr. Scott Napper, a faculty member in the CoM, is leading the project.
-In an email to the Sheaf, Napper says that the new curriculum will ofer academic advantages to students.
+In an email to the Sheaf, Napper says that the new curriculum will offer academic advantages to students.

 “These programs are designed to provide learners with student-centric, multidisciplinary training that inspires and enables careers within a spectrum of science-based activities,” Napper said.
 “Through emphasis on critical thinking, experiential learning and hands-on training in cutting-edge technologies, the curriculum reflects modern priorities in biomedical science education.”